Covariantly functorial wrapped Floer theory on Liouville sectors: Introduction

 Indeed, if each local open-closed map \eqref{localoc} is an isomorphism, then the top left horizontal arrow in \eqref{keydiagram} is a quasi-isomorphism.
 This implies that the image of the map $HH_{\bullet-n}(\F)\to SH^\bullet(X)$ contains the image of the composition $\hocolim_{\sigma\in\Sigma}C^\bullet(X_\sigma,\partial X_\sigma)\to C^\bullet(X)\to SC^\bullet(X)$, which in turn hits the unit since $\{X_\sigma\}_{\sigma\in\Sigma}$ is a homology hypercover of $X$.
 Note that for this proof to make sense, we must provide a definitions of $\W$, $SC^\bullet$, and $\OC$ which are functorial on the chain level, up to coherent higher homotopy.

-Note that to apply Theorem \ref{localtoglobalnondegenerate} (which is valid over any base ring), we do not need to know anything about $SH^\bullet(X)$ or the morphism spaces in $\W(X)$, both of which can be difficult to compute for general $X$.
-In contrast, when $X_\sigma$ is ``fully stopped'' (meaning $\partial_\infty X_\sigma$ has no Reeb orbits) it is often easy to compute both sides of \eqref{localoc} and see that the map between them is an isomorphism.
+Note that to apply Theorem \ref{localtoglobalnondegenerate} (which is valid over any commutative coefficient ring), we do not need to know anything about $SH^\bullet(X)$ or the morphism spaces in $\W(X)$, both of which can be difficult to compute for general $X$.
+In contrast, if $\partial_\infty X_\sigma$ is the contactization of a Liouville domain (which occurs often in practice for ``small'' sectors $X_\sigma$), then the map $H^\bullet(X_\sigma,\partial X_\sigma)\to SH^\bullet(X_\sigma,\partial X_\sigma)$ is an isomorphism (Lemma \ref{cylinderstopped} and Proposition \ref{hhshiso}) and it is often easy to compute the left hand side of \eqref{localoc} as well and see that this map is an isomorphism.
 We now give some examples of interesting $X$ covered by such $X_\sigma$ (conjecturally any Weinstein manifold $X$ admits such a cover).

 \begin{example} Abouzaid \cite{abouzaidcotangent} showed that the collection of cotangent fibers $T^\ast_qQ\subseteq T^\ast Q$ satisfies Abouzaid's criterion for any closed manifold $Q$.
 This result can be deduced from Theorem \ref{localtoglobalnondegenerate} as follows.
 Since $T^\ast Q$ admits a homology hypercover by copies of $T^\ast\!B$ ($B$ is the ball), it is enough to show that